mikeoc61/currency_monitor/README.md

 - currency_config.py contains various configuration definitions along with currency abbreviations and their associated descriptions.
-This file is only used with the lambda versions and also references other CSS and HTML files stored remotely on S3 Object storage and loaded at runtime.
-Copies of these additional files are located in the S3 director.
+This file is only used with the Lambda versions and also references other CSS and HTML files stored remotely on S3 Object storage which are loaded at runtime.
+Copies of these additional files are located in the S3 directory.

-- The S3 directory contains several HTML, CSS and Javascript files that are linked from or read into the currency_lambda.py.
+- The S3 directory contains several HTML, CSS and Javascript files that are linked from or read by currency_lambda.py.
 These files should be hosted on AWS S3 or similar Object storage.
 URL path to each resource is defined in the currency_config.py configuration file.